hoffmangroup/segway/doc/segway.rst

 sometimes text, depending on the clustering system used).

 The ``likelihood.*.tab`` files each track the progression of likelihood during a single iteration of EM training.
-The file has two columns.
-Each row represents a round of training.
-The first column is the log likelihood, and the second column is a way of calculating the Bayesian Information Criterion.
+The file has a single column, one for each round of training, which contains the log likelihood.
+Higher values are better.

 GMTK reports
 ~~~~~~~~~~~~